spring-projects/spring-loaded/README.md

 A. The technology is successfully being used by Grails for reloading.
 It does need some performance work and a few smacks with a refactoring hammer.
 It needs upgrading here and there to tolerate the invokedynamic instruction and associated new constant pool entries that arrived in Java 7.
-It could also use a proper (gradle probably) build process.

 # Working with the code